pyletron/builder/README.md

   <img src="https://img.shields.io/badge/Made_with-Python-blue?logo=python&logoColor=ffd343" alt="Made in Python" />
 </p>

 Pyletron Builder allows you to create desktop applications using HTML, CSS and Javascript.
-It is based off the Python Library pywebview and can be used by many web apps for example, it is possible to compile GDevelop games with Pyletron.
+It is based off the Python Library [pywebview](https://github.com/r0x0r/pywebview) and can be used by many web apps for example, it is possible to compile [GDevelop](https://www.gdevelop.io) games with Pyletron.

-It is lightweight and takes less storage however doesn't have anything nodejs related, and it's also an alternative to Electron.
+It is lightweight and takes less storage however doesn't have anything [NodeJS](https://github.com/nodejs/node) related, and it's also an alternative to [Electron](https://github.com/electron/electron).

 *Note: The 'pyletronIcon.ico' file needs to be in the same directory as build.exe/build.bat for it to run.*